Academic Catalog

 1 Credit Hour

 This is a review course for West Virginia Electrician Apprentice exam.
 Exams dates are scheduled through the State Fire Marshal's office.
 The first four chapters of the National Electric Code are reviewed.
-(1 lecture)

 ELEC 220 AUTOMATED SYSTEMS CONTROL